Ismail-Opatola/bouncingBalls/README.md

 # BOUNCING BALL

-Using Prototype-based inheritance, Canvas API for drawing the balls to the screen, and the requestAnimationFrame API for animating the whole display
+Using Prototype-based inheritance, Canvas API for drawing balls to the screen, and requestAnimationFrame API for animating the whole display

 ## Functionality